bhisaac/5eFP/5eFP-SRD.md

 2. **Selection.** The PCs, as a group, choose a cardinal or ordinal direction and trace a path from the HQ tile along the map until an obscured world map tile is encountered within the current level of play.
 This becomes the selected world map tile.
 3. **Prepare.** Players may choose to spend 1 round of preparation before deploying.
 See "Preparation."
 4. **Setup.** Place an empty (22 x 22) exploration map beside the world map.
 Roll a d20 onto the exploration map before placing any tiles and note the location of where the dice lands.
 This determines the starting position for the PCs.
-5. **Deploy.** The GM reveals the starting map tile on the exploration map at the starting position determined in the previous step, placing the party token onto it.
+5. **Deploy.** The GM reveals the starting map tile on the exploration map at the starting position determined in the previous step, placing the group token onto it.
-6. **Choose Party Token Controller.** PCs appoint one player as the party token controller.
+6. **Choose Party Token Controller.** PCs appoint one player as the group token controller.
 This player can be the party leader, but this is not required.
-The PC with the most overland movement bonuses is typically the party token controller.
-Some background, species, and class features provide significant bonuses while controlling the party token during the exploration phase.
+The PC with the most overland movement bonuses is typically the group token controller.
+Some background, species, and class features provide significant bonuses while controlling the group token during the exploration phase.
-7. **Move the party token.** The party token controller moves the token, lifting any obscuring tiles encountered along the way.
+7. **Move the group token.** The group token controller moves the token, lifting any obscuring tiles encountered along the way.
 Removing an obscuring tile may reveal one of several potential world map features called footholds:
     - Dungeons
     - Creatures
     - Villages or settlements